mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ## Basecall

-The only thing we need to change in order to use the flip-flop algorithm is change the config file used.
+The only thing we need to change in order to use the flip-flop algorithm is to change the config file used.

 ### Default config
 ```sh